RashiTinkX/Image_Manipulation/README.md

 ```bash
 pip install Pillow
 ```
-*   The script includes code for mounting **Google Drive**, suggesting it may be intended for execution in a **Google Colab environment**.
+*   The script includes code for mounting **Google Drive**, for execution in a **Google Colab environment**.
 If running locally, the Google Drive part is not needed.

 ## Input Files